troplolBE/bettercorrectors/PEDAGO.md

 All those questions came through my mind when I started the project.
 I described my toughts on different aspects of the code bellow by category.

+The system I use is a set of rules that are each declared as a function which will return true in case the given evaluation is considered bad by this rule.
+Very easy to add a lot more, and you oby have to add the function in the function array and it is automatically integrated to the whole detection process.

+The big advantage of this system is that a rule could very easily be updated and improved without giving the full code to someone else.

 ### Internal working

 The problem here is that the **_scalte team_** endpoint contains a lot of information which takes a lot of time to gather